 Unless it is absolutely unavoidable please submit your material in the broadest possible format.
 We recommend TEXT format for written material and JPG for images.
 Adhering to the recommended format will also speed up the process of evaluating your work.

-Please send all stories to email@example.com and pictures to firstname.lastname@example.org.
-Do send at least two relevant, good quality pictures related to your submission.
+Please send all stories and pictures to firstname.lastname@example.org , do send at least two relevant, good quality pictures related to your submission.

 Follow up on reader questions: